 3. Their Bills Aren’t Being Paid When You Know They Have the Means

 “In cases where a family member or friend manages a senior’s finances, be alert to a sudden decline in the client’s lifestyle.
 This could indicate the caregiver is appropriating the senior’s funds for him — or herself.
 Watch for things like the arrival of eviction notices for a home where the client has lived for years, utilities being cut off for non-payment, discontinuing trips to the dentist, hairdresser or barber because they are ‘not necessary,’ and other things of this nature.”

-4. They Can’t Remember Major Purchases
+4. They Can’t Remember Major Financial Transactions

 The AARP says: “This isn’t the garden-variety type of lapse — like ‘I don’t know where I put my keys’ — that nearly all of us experience from time to time.
 It’s more like when a retiree whose signature is on a bank withdrawal slip for a large amount later says, ‘That doesn’t ring a bell,’ or ‘I don’t recall taking that money out of the bank.'”